-The Shelf contains a number of different features to help work with content, such as the Clipboard and Shortcuts.
-The Recent Spaces provides an easy way to go back to a Space we have recently viewed.
+The Sidebar contains a number of different features to help you navigate, find and work with content, such as the Navigator, Clipboard, Shortcuts, Recent Spaces and openSearch.

 Working Area

 The working area will change depending on what information we are looking at or what task we are performing.
 The top of the working area will always have a navigation breadcrumb that allows us to jump to any part of the breadcrumb path.
 For information views we will usually have a summary area along with actions or alternative views.
 The details and options will change depending on what we are looking at and doing, as well as who we are.